jonnii/chinchilla/README.md

 Builds
 ======

-Builds are provided by codebetter.
+Builds are run using a [teamcity instance provided by codebetter](http://teamcity.codebetter.com/).

 Feature Overview
 ================